 His personal lawyer, Michael Cohen, pled guilty to a bunch of crimes and agreed to cooperate.

-Campaign manager Paul Manafort was found guilty of five counts of tax fraud, four counts of failing to disclose bank accounts, and two counts of bank fraud.
+Trump's former campaign manager, Paul Manafort, was found guilty of five counts of tax fraud, four counts of failing to disclose bank accounts, and two counts of bank fraud, and was sent to jail until he was released to house arrest due to COVID-19 concerns.

 Manafort's associate Rick Gates pled guilty to conspiracy against the United States and lying, ultimately making a plea deal to only get 45 days in jail and three years probation.

-Roger Stone is probably going to be in prison within about two weeks unless Trump pardons him.
+Roger Stone is probably going to be in prison within about two weeks, unless Trump pardons him.

-I would predict that unless Trump executes Order 66 upon his re-election, the only people who are going to end up jail are more people he's friends with.
+I would predict that unless Trump executes Order 66 upon his re-election, the only people who are going to end up in jail are more people he's friends with.

 I know Alex is obsessed with the idea of Hillary running again so he can just coast on anti-Hillary sentiment in his audience and fundraise off it, but I don't really see a way that's going to happen.

-I'll assure you, you spiritually blind rats, you vampires, the sun is coming, high noon's coming, and you know what happens to people like you in the blazing light.
+The sun is coming, high noon's coming, and you know what happens to people like you in the blazing light.

-I almost feel like my human side almost does feel a certain level of empathy for Alex because I think of imagining putting myself in that space where I have to watch somebody Who is clearly unwell.
+I almost feel in like my human side almost does feel a certain level of empathy for Alex because I think of imagining, putting myself in that space where I have to watch somebody who is clearly unwell shout at a city council about nonsense and be like, my job is to say that's great.

-The various people who the police have murdered, not just George Floyd, but in the aftermath of this conversation that's happened, Alex seems to think that they don't have any feelings or any point.
+Who are protesting and people who are having these conversations around the various people who the police have murdered, not just George Floyd, but in the aftermath of that, this conversation that's happened.

 Their reality doesn't exist outside of them just being a tool of some evil cabal to defeat his hero.